owtaylor/flagstate/README.md

 See https://github.com/docker/distribution/issues/206

-Some possible ways that metastore could be used:
+Some possible ways that flagstate could be used:

  * Providing comprehensive dumps of metadata
  * Providing a simple web interface to allow seeing what is in the registry